 6. Provide ongoing support (tech, admin and PR) for filmmaking in each country.

-7. Provide ongoing translation, monitoring and analysis of progress.
+7. Provide ongoing translation, monitoring and analysis of questionnaires.

 8. Extended the current range of GAFI talks to increase exposure and promote GAFI projects.